Change of Status to F-1

 Change of Status requests are handled on a case by case basis.
 You can request a Change of Status at the time of application or anytime during your enrollment at ACC.
-There are two ways to change your immigration status:
+There are two ways to change your immigration status to F-1:

-- In-Country Change of Status with USCIS.
-Receive a Form I-20 with form issue reason “Change of Status” and apply for the change of status in the US with USCIS using the Form I-539.
+Receive a Form I-20 with form issue reason “Change of Status” and apply for the change of status in the U.S. with USCIS using the Form I-539.

 NOTICE: DO NOT file the Change of Status request with USCIS until after you have received the Change of Status I-20 from our office.
 If you do so, your request will be denied.